mariamargherita/WordsRecognitionByLipVideo/README.md

 <br>

-This GitHub repository showcases an academic project that focuses on classifying event data obtained from an event-based sensor - [Event Camera], also known as a neuromorphic sensor.
+This GitHub repository showcases a project that focuses on classifying event data obtained from an event-based sensor - [Event Camera], also known as a neuromorphic sensor.

 [Event Camera]: https://en.wikipedia.org/wiki/Event_camera